Blacklist: Italian MEP defames own political family to save face

 The EPP group leader, Manfred Weber, and McAllister did not say if their political group would take any additional action on Martusciello for making the EPP and DEG appear partisan.

-Meanwhile, the DEG also reprimanded a far-left Spanish MEP, Leïla Chaibi, for her election-monitoring trip to Ecuador in April.
+Meanwhile, the DEG also reprimanded a far-left French MEP, Leïla Chaibi, for her election-monitoring trip to Ecuador in April.

 "You announced on social media your presence in Ecuador as part of an election observation mission of the European Parliament ... the European Parliament did not observe these elections," Chaibi's warning letter said.

-It also warned her that future such behaviour would lead to her "immediate suspension from future official EP election observation delegations".
+It also said that any more such behaviour would lead to her "immediate suspension from future official EP election observation delegations".

-Chaibi initially declined to reply to EUobserver's questions.
+Chaibi initially did not reply to EUobserver's questions.

-But when this website named her in its previous article on the DEG blacklist, she published a press release accusing EUobserver of "defamation".
+But when this website named her in its previous article on the DEG, she published a press release accusing EUobserver of "defamation".

 Chaibi said she was in Ecuador between 8 and 13 April on the invitation of the National Electoral Council "in her capacity as a European deputy".